ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items can have different subtypes that give them unique effects
 - Spell - Spells do what is indicated by their description on resolution, then are discarded, unlike units and items which resolve to battlefield.
 - Location - Used to gain devotion to an ideal.
 When you play a location it goes to the location zone.
-While there, locations add 2 devotion to each of their ideals.
+While there, locations add devotion to each of their ideals.
 	- Starting Location - A deck can have up to three starting locations.
 You may use multiple copies of the same starting location.
-Each starting location adds 1 devotion to it's ideal (all other locations add 2 devotion to each of their ideals.)

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.